David Neagle: Judge Field rules against Terrys

-While being transported to jail and while serving their sentences, Terry and his wife repeatedly threatened Judge Field.
+While being transported to jail and while serving their sentences, Terry and his wife repeatedly threatened Field.
 The Terrys suffered several more setbacks.
 Both David and Althea were indicted by a federal grand jury on criminal charges arising out of their behavior in the courtroom before Justice Field.
 In May 1889, the U.S. Supreme Court refused to review the order that invalidated Althea Terry's marriage contract with Senator Sharon.
 Then, in July, with only one of the four judges who had earlier ruled in their favor, the California Supreme Court reversed itself.
 It ruled that because Althea Terry and Sharon had kept their alleged marriage a secret, they were never legally married.
 While in jail or shortly afterward, pregnant Althea suffered a miscarriage.

 Attack expected

 The newspapers followed the case and repeatedly speculated about the likelihood of an attack on Field.
 In 1886 and 1888, Franks had appointed Neagle a special deputy to supervise congressional election returns in a rough precinct of San Francisco.
 When Field returned to California as judge of the 9th Circuit Court in 1889, U.S. Attorney General William Miller instructed Franks to appoint Neagle as a deputy marshal with responsibility for protecting Field.